No plans to change course in B.C. as COVID rebounds to peak levels. Here's why. | CBC News

 September's case projections mirror March's spike, yet province unlikely to revert to mass shutdowns

 British Columbia is at a critical point five months along its pandemic timeline: for the first time since COVID-19 took hold, case projections have rebounded to peak levels.
-And that's created questions about why the backslide isn't enough to ratchet up restrictions.
+And that's amplifying voices questioning why the backslide isn't enough to ratchet up restrictions.

 When B.C. spiked early on, a state of emergency was declared and society was shuttered.
 Now, daily rates are accelerating, on pace to surpass the initial surge — yet there is no ominous foreshadowing of broad shutdowns to come.